TomsCodeVault/NodeMasterClass-05/README.md

 This assignment uses a few very simple javascript functions and a test runner to demonstrate some unit testing in node.

-To test just clone the repo and start it using "node test".
+To test, just clone the repo and start it using "node test".